Bbalduzz/Ghost-Watchers-Cheat/README.md

     - `MonoLoaderDLL.dll`

 And keep them in the same folder

-## Added Injector
-To use just download the zip folder in the [Releases](https://github.com/Bbalduzz/Ghost-Watchers-Cheat/releases/tag/GWESP) section, extract it and open `GW Injector.exe` with the game opened.

 2) Open the game
 3) Open up the cmd where u got this 4 files and run `MonoJabber.exe "Ghost Watchers.exe" "<put_your_path>\GhostWatchersESP.dll" "GhostWatchersESP" "Loader" "Init"`